pingcap/docs/configure-placement-rules.md

 ### Use pd-ctl to batch update groups and rules in groups

-Use the `rule-bundle` subcommand, you can easily view and modify the rule groups and all the rules in the groups at the same time.
+To view and modify the rule groups and all rules in the groups at the same time, execute the `rule-bundle` subcommand.

-You can use the subcommand `get {group_id}` to query a group, and the output result is nested rule groups and rules in the groups:
+In this subcommand, `get {group_id}` is used to query a group, and the output result shows the rule group and rules of the group in a nested form:

 {{< copyable "shell-regular" >}}